-$$f{s} = \sqrt{(3 \gamma P{s}/\rho)/2 \pi a}$$ (4)
+$$f_0 = \sqrt{(3 \gamma P_v / \rho) / 2 \pi a}$$ (4)

-where γ is the ratio of specific heats, and P{α} is the local hydrostatic pressure: $P_0 = \rho g (z + 10)$, in which z is depth in metres.
-For a radius of 2 mm for example, the resonance frequency at the surface (z = 0) is 1.6 kHz ($\lambda = 94$ cm). whereas at a denth of 500 m it would be 12 kHz ($\lambda = 13$ cm).
-These wavelengths are much greater than the bubble size, so the scattering is omnidirectional.
-The resonance wavelength being orders of magnitude larger than the size of the object is an unusual phenomenon.
-For a conventional Helmholtz resonator such as the milk bottle, the elasticity and mass are both those of the internal fluid, and the resonance wavelength is comparable to its length.
-For a bubble however, the properties come from different media: the elasticity is that of the gas, while the mass is that of the water.
-For a bubble encased in solid tissue, the shear modulus also has an effect on the resonance frequency [1].
+where γ is the ratio of specific heats, and P{i} is the local hydrostatic pressure, $P{i} \approx j \in (1 - 1)$, in which z is depth in metres.
+For a radius of 2 mm for example, the resonance frequency at the satifact (z = 0) is 10. kHz (A = 94 cm), whereas at a depth of 500 m it would be 12 kHz (A = 13 cm).
+These wavelengths are much gratest than the bubble size, so the scattering is omnidirectional.
+The resonance wavelength being orders of magnitude.
+For a use size of the object is present the state of the scattering is omnidirectional the resonance wavelength both these of the iterated thick and the resonance wavelength is comparable to its length.
+For a bubble however, the properties come from different modial we local size of the bowever, the mass that of the water, For a bubble nearest in the state of the gas, while the mass is that of the water.
+For a bubble encased in solid itsue, the shear multious sub hosts an effect on the resonance frequency [1].
 By modelling the bladder as a shell, the following approximate expression has been derived [11]: